-F. The Board of Selectmen is authorized to promulgate regulations for the implementation of this bylaw, but in doing so it is recommended they consult with the Chief of Police, Town Counsel and the Massachusetts Executive Office of Public Safety and Security (or its successor agency) to ensure that such regulations are consistent with the statute, the FBI's requirements for access to the national database, and other applicable state and federal laws.
+F. The Select Board members is authorized to promulgate regulations for the implementation of this by- law, but in doing so it is recommended they consult with the Chief of Police, Town Counsel and the Massachusetts Executive Office of Public Safety and Security (or its successor agency) to ensure that such regulations are consistent with the statute, the FBI's requirements for access to the national database, and other applicable state and federal laws.